pawKer/predicting-popularity-webserver/README.md

 ## 📦 Deployment

-Deployed as a container on Heroku.
-The commands to do that are in `Dockerfile`.
+~~Deployed as a container on Heroku.
+The commands to do that are in `Dockerfile`.~~ Moved to self hosted solution.